 Together with your student, determine the most practical means by which your student could leave campus.

 - In their own personal car.
 Do they have room to transport and house any additional students who might need a ride and place to stay because their family lives far away?

 - With a friend.
 Identify together who that person is and where they live.
 Maybe swap phone numbers with that student’s family so you can be in touch during or after the evacuation.

 - Pick your child up.
 This only works well if you, a relative or family friend live within 100 miles or less of campus.

-If none of these options are feasible, the Crisis Management Team maintains a plan to transport and house individuals as needed at a secure off-campus location.
-(Be mindful though, this option is really intended as a last resort for international students and individuals very far from home, not for students who failed to plan in advance.)
+If none of these options are feasible, the Crisis Management Team can help students make alternate arrangements.
+Be mindful though, this option is really intended as a last resort for international students and individuals very far from home, not for students who failed to plan in advance.